 Existentialism views each human as alone in a world without meaning, save that which the individual imparts out of personal freedom.
 Martin Heidegger (1889 – 1976) has examined aesthetics from an existentialist viewpoint.
-He uses the concepts of world and earth in the notion of the setting up of a world and the setting forth the earth” when considering aesthetic objects.
+He uses the concepts of world and earth in the notion of “the setting up of a world and the setting forth the earth” when considering aesthetic objects.
 Using the example of the Greek temple, Heidegger describes “setting up a world” as it is the temple’s religious role, housing a god, providing a focus for the Greek people, and symbolizing meanings through physical things.
 The “setting forth the earth” is the temple’s physical appearance, the materials of which it is constructed, its setting and in regard to each of these, the way in which the temple highlights and glorifies its earthen roots.

 SUMMARY – PHILOSOPHY OF AESTHETICS

-Aesthetics as a subject of philosophical enquiry has been considered by some of the best minds in history since the beginning of human thought.
+Aesthetics as a subject of philosophical enquiry has been considered by some of the mist brilliant minds in history since the beginning of human thought.
 Philosophers, as individuals with strong analytical and conceptual skills, are among the best placed to develop a framework for understanding aesthetics which could be widely comprehended and applied.
 To what extent, then, have philosophers produced a comprehensive framework for the consideration of aesthetics?
 What has been the sum influence of their work?
 Are they able to provide a single answer to the simple question, “what is beauty?”

 Table 1 Summary of Philosophers of Aesthetics

 The simple question, “what is beauty?” has produced as many answers as there are philosophers.
 From the Greeks through the early Christian era and the Renaissance, beauty was considered to be an objective physical characteristic.
 It was the British empiricist, John Locke, who, in the seventeenth century, was the first to regard beauty as having both objective and subjective qualities.
 In the eighteenth century, Hume and Burke established beauty as the observer’s subjective response to an object, but it was Kant who established the philosophical rationale for understanding aesthetics as a wholly subjective phenomenon.
-Kant marked the break between the old and new schools of thought, the former regarding beauty as an inherent, non-relational quality of an object, while the latter seeing it as a quality evoking an aesthetic response or experience in the observer.
+Kant marked the break between the old and new schools of thought, the former regarding beauty as an inherent, non-relational quality of an object, while the latter saw it as a quality evoking an aesthetic response or experience in the observer.

-Kant was the only philosopher who established a comprehensive and credible conceptual base for aesthetics.
+Kant was the key philosopher who established a comprehensive and credible conceptual base for aesthetics.
 While the contribution of each philosopher reflected the influence of the culture and times in which they lived, Kant’s approach comes closest to being a framework with application for any time and place.
 Its difficulty lies in its complexity and hence comprehension in ordinary language.

 The net influence of the work of philosophers, in terms of impact on society and community thinking, has not been as great as might be expected.
 There are exceptions such as Burke and Kant, but overall the writings of the philosophers appear to have been relatively unheeded by the society within which they live.
 Even among those with an interest in the subject, such as contemporary geographers, planners and psychologists, it is noteworthy that their knowledge of the work of philosophers is scant indeed, which results in their revisiting issues that have been addressed in much greater depth centuries before.
-An example is the planners’ and architects’ oft quoted “unity with variety” formula of beauty which Burke and Hume had shown to be inadequate in the eighteenth century.
+An example is the planners’ and architects’ oft quoted “unity with variety” formula of beauty which Burke and Hume had shown in the eighteenth century to be inadequate .